-Discover what’s current in sustainability, science and policy with local thought leaders who are building sustainable solutions and influencing sustainable change.
-Meet organizations that support diversity and sustainability initiatives at our Information Fair.
+Discover what’s current in mentorship, science and policy with local thought leaders who are building solutions and influencing change.
+Meet organizations that support diversity and inclusion initiatives at our Information Fair.
 Don’t miss this opportunity to be inspired, grow and connect with us!

 Outside Student Union, 2nd Floor

 Student Union Theater